Optomechanical Accelerometer Search for Ultralight Dark Matter

 An overview of our cryogenic apparatus and device characterization is shown in Fig. \ref{fig:2}.
 In conceiving such a system, we first emphasize the challenging acceleration sensitivity requirements implied by current UDM constraints in the ``optomechanics'' band, $f_\t{DM} =\omega_\t{DM}/2\pi\sim 1\;\t{Hz}$ to $1\;\t{MHz}$.
 For B-L UDM, for example, $g\lesssim 10^{-22}$ (see Fig. 4) corresponds to an acceleration sensitivity of $\sqrt{S_a}\sim g a_0\Delta_{12}\sqrt{\omega_\t{DM}/Q_\t{DM}}\lesssim \Delta_{12}\times10^{-11}g_0/\sqrt{\t{Hz}}$, where $g_0=9.8\;\t{m}/\t{s}^2$ is Earth's standard gravity.
 This sensitivity has been achieved by the Laser Interferomeric Gravitational Wave Observatory (LIGO) at frequencies below 1 kHz---indeed, B-L constraints from $100\;\t{Hz}$ to $2\;\t{kHz}$ currently belong to LIGO---however, at higher frequencies, we know of no such reported acceleration sensitivity, including with mechanical oscillators.
 Challenges include unfavorable thermal noise scaling $S_a^\t{th}=4k_B T\omega_\t{m}/(m Q_\t{m})$, ambient vibrations produced by cryostats, and difficulty thermalizing micromechanical resonators to sufficiently low $T$, while at the same time being able to resolve their thermal motion.

 We adopt a conservative approach and house our detector in a field-upgradable Bluefors LD-4K cryostat (LD with the dilution unit removed) \cite{NISTdisclaimer}, using the extra sample volume for a two-foot-long (1 foot = 1 ft. = 30.5 cm) pendulum vibration isolation system (VIS) \cite{planz2023membrane} (Fig. \ref{fig:2}a).
 The frequency of the pendulum, $f_\t{p} = 0.5$ Hz, is five orders of magnitude below the trampoline's $f_\t{m} = 39$ kHz, implying access to an isolation factor of $(f_\t{m}/f_\t{p})^2 \sim 10^{10}$.
 To mitigate pendulum swing, the accelerometer and fiber-optic delivery system are assembled and pre-aligned on a small optical bench mounted on the sample stage (Fig. \ref{fig:2}b).
 The cavity transmission is monitored through a viewport by a low-noise Si photodetector.
-As shown in Fig. \ref{fig:2}e, the cavity alignment survived cooldown with minimal loss of visibility.
-A mechanical ringdown revealed $Q = 6\times 10^7$ and a set of thermal noise measurements (see below and \cite{SI}) confirmed that the device thermalized to the cryostat base temperature of 3.5 K, corresponding to $\sqrt{S_a^\t{th}} = 3\times 10^{-8}\;g_0/\sqrt{\t{Hz}}$, using $m = 12\;\t{ng}$ \cite{chowdhury2023membrane}.
+As shown in Fig. \ref{fig:2}d, the cavity alignment survived cooldown with minimal loss of visibility, realizing the design finesse $\mathcal{F}=2.2$~\cite{finesse}.
+A mechanical ringdown revealed $Q = 6\times 10^7$ (Fig. \ref{fig:2}e) and thermal noise measurements (see below and \cite{SI}) confirmed that the fundamental trampoline mode thermalized to the cryostat base temperature of 3.5 K, corresponding to $\sqrt{S_a^\t{th}} = 3\times 10^{-8}\;g_0/\sqrt{\t{Hz}}$, using $m = 12\;\t{ng}$~\cite{chowdhury2023membrane}.